jwodder/confab/README.md

   `confab` on one system and run it on another system that has a different version of OpenSSL.

-    - This option is only meaningful on platforms other than macOS and Windows, on which `confab` does not use OpenSSL for TLS connections.
+    - This option is not meaningful on macOS or Windows, on which `confab` does not use OpenSSL for TLS connections.

 Usage